Humble ISD invites community to Centennial Celebration and Fireworks

 Musical entertainment will be provided by Gary Kyle and The Kin.
 Kyle graduated from Kingwood High School in 1995.
 His career has allowed him the opportunity to share the musical stage with country music legends Tanya Tucker and John Michael Montgomery.
 On Feb.16, Humble ISD students will join Gary Kyle and The Kin in special performances.

 The evening will conclude with a fireworks show.
 Admission and parking are free.
 Seating will be first come, first served.
 There are no tickets.
+No concessions will be sold at the event.
 Gates open at 4 p.m.
 The evening is made possible by sponsors Gulf Coast Educators Federal Credit Union, Balfour Dilly Letter Jackets, and the Humble ISD Education Foundation.

 On Feb.
 18, 1919, the Texas Legislature created Humble ISD.
 Prior to the existence of Humble ISD, students were educated by Harris County Common School Districts No. 28, 35 and 50.
 There were 1,425 students in Humble ISD during the 1918-1919 school year.
 This year, Humble ISD serves more than 43,500 students.
 The district has been celebrating its Centennial throughout the 2018-2019 school year with a variety of events.
 Extensive historical information can be found at www.humbleisd.net/history.